 The design of the watches presented a tough challenge.
 We’re not fans of slapping a logo onto something and making it the subject of a rather shallow marketing campaign.
 No… our ambition was to create two watches that would not only do the relationship justice but to create objects so beautifully considered that they’d become long term reference points.

 However we’re not ones to take the easy option.
-Our brains seem to have a kind of default setting that won’t allow us to rest and present a watch design until it is properly resolved and we continued to search for the gem of an idea, the magic, the simple if you know you know story telling that makes the edges of your mouth curl up a little with a backwards rock of the head when the story becomes evident.
+Our brains seem to have a kind of default setting that won’t allow us to rest until a design is properly resolved so we continued to search for the gem of an idea, the if you know you know kind of detail.
 It came with the news from a long standing engineer employee that all offshore lifeboats since the early man powered vessels carry blue and white boat hooks on their port and starboard sides.
 The coloured hooks hark back to the earliest days of the service, when lifeboats were powered by oar and sail, with blue oars on the starboard side and white on the port side so that people could tell which way around the double ended lifeboat was rowing.